beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 gives you a pointer to `int`).
 The address of a thing can be stored in a pointer to that thing.

 Get it?
-I know is still doesn't quite make much sense since you haven't seen an actual use for the pointer variable, but we're taking small steps here so that no one gets lost.
-So now, let's introduce you to the anti-address-of, operator.
+I know it still doesn't quite make much sense since you haven't seen an actual use for the pointer variable, but we're taking small steps here so that no one gets lost.
+So now, let's introduce you to the anti-address-of operator.
 It's kind of like what `address-of` would be like in Bizarro World.